 New Jersey Probate Law Overview

-- Property Transfers: The probate court can authorize the transfer of real property to the named beneficiaries or heirs, such as a home or other real estate.
-This requires the completion of legal documents and possibly a court hearing.
+- Property Transfers: The probate court can authorize the transfer of real property to named beneficiaries or heirs, such as a home or other real estate.
+This requires completion of legal documents and possibly a court hearing.

 The Probate Process in New Jersey